-Can You Recycle Tea Bags? 🍵 – And What You Need To Know!
+Can You Recycle Tea Bags?
+Everything You Should Know! 🍵

 Can You Recycle Tea Bags? 🍵: We look at your favourite cuppa and why you should maybe think about not using plastic tea bags due to microplastics leaching in water.

 Tea packaging comes in different variants: paper, silk and plastic.
 Most tea bags are made from paper, with a small amount of plastic used to seal them shut.
 It is this mixed material that causes real recycling issues.